 Release 12.0 – TARGET2 adaptation to TIPS

-In addition, TARGET2 release 12.0 will include also (i) further upgrades needed for supporting the compatibility with the SWIFT gpi, (ii) adaptations to respond to the change to the ISO 9362 standard related to BICs and (iii) an upgrade of the ISO 20022 message version.
+In addition, TARGET2 release 12.0 also included (i) further upgrades needed for supporting the compatibility with the SWIFT gpi, (ii) adaptations to respond to the change to the ISO 9362 standard related to BICs and (iii) the upgrade of the ISO 20022 message version for all XML messages used in TARGET2, except those related to the interaction with T2S.
+These are scheduled to be upgraded with the go-live of the TARGET2 release 12.1 on 27 May 2019.

 Release 13.0 – ASI 6 Real-Time enhancements